npm/devrel/talks/abstracts.md

 * The necessity of diverse team make-ups and respecting our differences (no "Dev vs Ops").
 * The benefits of "blameless" culture, the freedom to experiment, and the value of learning from the previous failures.
 * Strategies to foster individual and team growth, while recruiting and retaining diverse talent.

+## Browser Internals and CSS
+**It's Not Dark Magic - Pulling Back the Curtains From Your Stylesheets	By [Aimee Knight](https://twitter.com/Aimee_Knight)**
+All too often developers are left completely puzzled when the browser renders CSS in ways they didn’t expect.
+It’s not dark magic though and as developers, we know that computers are just parsing our instructions.
+While many talks discuss how to fix common bugs, this talk will focus on the why by taking a deep dive into browser internals to see how our styles are parsed and rendered.

+## Mentoring/Growing Junior Developers
+**Getting Comfortable Being Uncomfortable - Lessons Learned One Year After my Programming Bootcamp By [Aimee Knight](https://twitter.com/Aimee_Knight)**
+There’s no denying that engineers are in high demand.
+Boot camps are popping up everywhere, and while they’re churning out highly motivated juniors, often it’s seniors that companies are really after.
+So how do we bridge this gap together?
+Over the past three years, I’ve gone from a former professional figure skater teaching myself basic HTML, to a full stack JavaScript developer, helping build out platforms for companies like Twitter, Facebook, LinkedIn and Warner Brothers.
+During that time I learned valuable lessons that helped me navigate my way through my first years as a developer, and I watched as my team grew right along with me.
+Working with a diverse team was full of wildly uncomfortable challenges for all of us.

+In this talk, we’ll discuss lessons learned one year after going from a boot camp graduate to a full-time JavaScript developer.
+Not only will I cover advice for newer developers, but I’ll also discuss what you can do if you’re a more advanced developer who works with newer developers.
+We’ll walk through effective techniques for mentoring, interviewing, and learning new technologies while striking a sustainable balance.